srahman14/corefocus/README.md

 # corefocus
-Habit tracking app with additional features such as journaling, time-blocking, heatmaps and more
+Habit tracking app with additional features such as journaling, time-blocking, heatmaps and more, almost done

 ## Project Structure
 ```pysqlite